 Design research at RMIT focuses on shape and topology algorithms that create functional additively manufactured parts.
 Our research has a strong basis in design for manufacturability, durability, and performance.
 The design work undertaken at RMIT interfaces with technology, and is oriented towards producing shapes that are optimised for process parameters that reduce manufacturing costs and translate to industry applications.
 The design team’s expertise crosses both metallic and polymer additive manufacturing technologies, including powder bed fusion, materials extrusion, material jetting, stereolithography, and directed energy deposition.

 Modelling research at RMIT is used to aid the understanding of the complex physical phenomena that are produced by additive manufacturing technologies.
 The modelling theme encompasses the full range of processes, materials and structures.
 It incorporates process modelling, material microstructure evolution, and part performance.
 Our research is used to aid the integration of additive manufacturing technologies into Industry 4.0 practice by producing virtual models and simulating additive manufacturing processes.
 This approach leads to a more efficient and cost-effective adoption of additive manufacturing by reducing experimental cycles and providing assurance on part performance.

-Theme Leader: Associate Professor Raj Das
+Theme Leader: Professor Raj Das

 Additive Manufacturing (AM) technology allows the production of complex structures with bio-mimicry features and has the potential to overcome the limitations of conventional fabrication methods.
 The Biomaterials theme at RMIT focuses on developing new biomaterials and medical devices using AM technologies such as material extrusion, powder bed fusion, material jetting, stereolithography, and directed energy deposition.